glazgoo/junos-qos-checker/README.md

 # junos-qos-checker
-This is a simple helper to collect information about QoS frm Juniper devices
+This is a simple helper to collect information about QoS from Juniper devices